-• Identify the following Digital Images on the program's digital components site to project during the Read-Aloud: U2.L12.1-11.
+• Identify the following digital images online at learning.amplify.com to project during the Read-Aloud: 12A-1-11.

 - Strategically create groups for the guided and small group reading activity. - Review with students what comparing and contrasting mean.
 Provide a simple model of a topic using a T-chart or a Venn diagram.
-Have students brainstorm additional examples. - Provide additional books, articles, and photographs of different types of mammals.
+Have students brainstorm additional examples. - Provide additional books, articles, and photographs of different types of mammals. - To ensure that all students have the opportunity to contribute during Turn and Talk and Think-Pair-Share exchanges, provide students with a signal such as folding their hands or raising a hand to indicate when both partners have added to the conversation.